 Teacher

-January 2023 Note: Please see below groups that are meeting in person.
-There are also now lots of singing workshop videos for health groups here, learn and sing along songs here and vocal exercises here.
+During the pandemic, I recorded a lot of learn and singalong videos – you can find lots of singing workshop videos for health groups (Dementia and Parkinson’s focused) here, learn and sing along songs here and vocal exercises here.

 Community Singing Groups